 Routine gas flaring is the flaring of process gas associated with oil production that takes place during normal operations in the absence of sufficient facilities/infrastructures to allow the produced gas to be reinjected, utilized on-site or dispatched to a market.
 This flared gas is a significant source of CO2 and methane emissions; if recovered, it could be used to replace more carbon-intensive fuels, helping to improve access to energy and, consequently, global energy security.

-We have launched concrete collaborative and expertise-sharing actions to reduce emissions both through industry organisations and public-private partnerships, such as the Oil and Gas Climate Initiative (OGCI), Methane Guiding Principles, and the World Bank’s Global Gas Flaring Reduction Partnership (GGFR), as well as through bilateral agreements with producer countries and their national companies.
+We have launched tangible actions for collaboration and knowledge-sharing to reduce emissions, both through industry organisations and public–private partnerships such as the Oil and Gas Climate Initiative (OGCI) and the World Bank’s Global Flaring and Methane Reduction (GFMR), and via bilateral agreements with producing countries and their national oil companies.
 Eni, as a member of OGCI, is a sponsor of OGCI’s Satellite Monitoring Campaign program, which uses satellite technology to monitor 50 of the world’s most emission-intensive sites, facilitating the identification of solutions to reduce methane emissions.
-The results of campaigns conducted in 2022-23 in Algeria and Kazakhstan demonstrated the effectiveness of joint efforts and new technologies deployed with rapid results, such as the mitigation of three emission sources with an average of 3,200 kg/h of methane emissions.
+Moreover, over the 2023–2024 period in Algeria and Kazakhstan demonstrated the effectiveness of joint efforts and new technologies deployed with rapid results, such as the mitigation of three emission sources with an average of 3,200 kg/h of methane emissions.
+In 2024, OGCI expanded the campaign to include more countries and operators, doubling the number of assets and countries involved, with new areas added in Central Asia, North Africa and South America.
 Moreover, through the OGCI Climate Investment, Eni has contributed to the development of technologies that can identify and monitor methane emissions.
 OGCI recognises that technological innovation plays a central role in combating climate change, combined with the promotion of collaboration between companies in the energy sector, first and foremost national oil companies.

 Eni has also joined the World Bank’s Global Flaring and Methane Reduction Fund to support the reduction of methane flaring and venting in high emitting and low- income countries.